kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 By sorting a list, we gained a knowledge that now all elements in the list are in the increasing (or decreasing) order.
-But the type of a sorted list is the same as the type of an any other list.
-So there's no way to know in advance, whether a list is sorted or not.
+But the type of a sorted list is the same as the type of any other list.
+So there is no way to know in advance, whether a list is sorted or not.

 Fortunately, this problem can be solved.
 We are going to follow